skip to main content

 Career Assessment: Myers-Briggs Type Indicator

-This workshop is designed to help participants begin to understand the concept of worthiness.
-We will explore this by looking at the areas of self-esteem, self-compassion and perfectionism.
+This workshop is designed to help participants begin to understand the concept of worthiness and learn how to develop skills to increase positive self-worth.

 2-Session Workshop Series

-The goal of this workshop is to provide you with life-long tools you can use while facing anxiety-triggering situations.
+The goal of this two-week workshop series is to provide you with knowledge about anxiety and help you develop long-lasting tools to cope with anxiety.

-This workshop will provide you with life-long skills and tools to recognize and manage depressive symptoms you may be experiencing.
+This two-week workshop series will help increase your knowledge of depression and provide you with effective coping strategies for depressive symptoms you may be experiencing.

 Gain clarity on the differences between assertive and aggressive communication methods.
-Before leaving the workshop, participants will be educated on learning to set boundaries and given tools to help them maintain those boundaries.
+Before leaving this two-week workshop series, participants will be educated on learning to set boundaries and given tools to help them maintain those boundaries.

 College of Arts & Sciences Workshops